OpenCola (drink)

 OpenCola is a brand of open-source cola whose list of ingredients and preparation instructions are freely available and modifiable.
 Anybody can make the drink, and anyone can modify and improve on the recipe.
-It was launched in 2001 by free software P2P company Opencola, to promote their company.
+It was launched in 2001 by the later-defunct free software P2P company Opencola, to promote their company.

 Background

-The original version 1.0 was released on 27 January 2001 by Grad Conn, Cory Doctorow, and John Henson.
-The current version is 1.1.3.
+The original version 1.0 was released on 27 January 2001 by Grad Conn, Cory Doctorow, and John Henson under the GNU General Public License.
+The released version is 1.1.3, as of 20 February 2001.
 Although originally intended as a promotional tool to explain free and open source software, the drink took on a life of its own and 150,000 cans were sold.
-The Toronto-based company Opencola became better known for the drink than the software it was supposed to promote.
-Laird Brown, the company's senior strategist, attributes its success to a widespread mistrust of big corporations and the "proprietary nature of almost everything".
+The Toronto-based company Opencola shut down in 2003, having become better known for the drink than for the software it was supposed to promote.
+Laird Brown, the company's senior strategist, attributed its success to a widespread mistrust of big corporations and the "proprietary nature of almost everything".

 Flavouring formula

 The flavouring formula for OpenCola is: